Boise State is one of the newest FBS teams to take part in the recent wave of conference realignment. The program announced it is going to the Pac-12.

 Boise State and every team leaving the Mountain West will have to pay the conference $17 million just for leaving the league with a minimum notice of one year.
 Any notice less than that amount of time would’ve been $34 million.

-But that’s not all.
-As part of the Pac-12/Mountain West scheduling agreement made this year, the MW will be owed at least roughly $43 million in poaching penalties for the four teams going to the Pac-12, and that number could grow if more get a Pac-12 invite.
+As part of the Pac-12/Mountain West scheduling agreement made this year, the MW will also be owed at least roughly $55 million in poaching penalties for the five teams going to the Pac-12.

-But the money shouldn’t be an overwhelming deterrent in the long run.
+But money shouldn’t be an overwhelming obstacle in the long run.
 The former Pac-12 teams paid Washington State and Oregon State a $65 million settlement.
 The Pac-12 will also have at least $190 million in future revenue.

 Pac-12 & Mountain West Scheduling Arrangement